-- Winter: True, this one is a bit on the nose as far as “winter-themed” names go, but it still makes for a beautiful husky name.
+- Winter: This one is a bit on the nose as far as “winter-themed” names go, but it still makes for a beautiful name.

-- Slush: If your husky is a bit of a goofball and likes playing in the snow, Slush could be the perfect name.
+- Slush: If your husky is a bit of a goofball, Slush could be the perfect name.

-- Blizzard: Huskies are notorious for their high-energy and enthusiasm.
-Having a husky in your home may feel like a blizzard of fur at times.
+- Blizzard: Huskies are notorious for their high-energy.
+A husky may feel like a blizzard of fur at times.

 - Nova: A Latin name that means “new,” Nova reminds us that while everything sleeps under the frozen winter snow, the world is reborn once again in the spring.

-- Frost: Whether your husky is white or silvery-gray, Frost would be a lovely winter-themed name.
+- Frost: Whether your husky is white or silvery-gray, Frost is a lovely winter-themed name.

-- Icy: This would be a great name for a husky with white fur, one with icy-blue eyes, or an elegant dog like an icy-snow queen!
+- Icy: This would be a great name for a husky with white fur, like an icy-snow queen!